microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

             "Values": { }
         }

+..  data:: UI_Edit

+    The UI_Edit message is posted when the user activates the *Edit* UI in Office Online.
+This UI is only visible when using the :wopi:action:`view` action.

+    To send this message, the :term:`EditModePostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
+Otherwise Office Online will not send this message and will redirect the inner iframe to an edit action URL instead.

+    Hosts may choose to use this message in cases where they want more control over the user's transition to edit mode.
+For example, a host may wish to prompt the user for some additional host-specific information before navigating.

+    ..  attribute:: Values
+        :noindex:

+            *Empty.*

+    ..  rubric:: Example Message:

+    ..  code-block:: javascript

+        {
+            "MessageId": "UI_Edit",
+            "SendTime": 1329014075,
+            "Values": { }
+        }

 ..  data:: UI_FileVersions

-    The UI_FileVersions message is posted when the user chooses *Previous Versions* in Office Online.
+    The UI_FileVersions message is posted when the user activates the *Previous Versions* UI in Office Online.
 The host can use this message to optionally navigate the outer frame to an appropriate URL.

     ..  attribute:: Values
         :noindex: